Thomson Reuters Company Executives

 Non-Independent Deputy Chairman of the Board

 Check out World Market Map to better understand how to build diversified portfolios, which includes a position in Thomson Reuters Corp.
-Also, note that the market value of any company could be closely tied with the direction of predictive economic indicators such as signals in employment.
+Also, note that the market value of any company could be closely tied with the direction of predictive economic indicators such as signals in inflation.

 To learn how to invest in Thomson Stock, please use our How to Invest in Thomson Reuters guide.